beatyt/jankbot-motd/README.md

 Adding this module will add the following commands to your Jankbot:

-  'motd set MESSAGE - Sets the message if the user is an admin\n' + 'motd - Get the message of the day' + '\n\n';
+  `motd set MESSAGE - Sets the message if the user is an admin`

+  `motd - Get the message of the day`